 Running Time- 0:49

 The producer of the new horror-satire film 'Killer Hoo Ha' asked me to compose a brief theme for use throughout the film.
 This pastiche of orcehstral and atmospheric effects, composed around whispered utterances of the movie tag line 'hoo ha,' captures the spooky, frightening qualities I was looking for without sounding too campy or overly comical.
 Using the 'Friday the 13th' opening theme as a model (as directed by the producer), I decided to modernize the overall sound with a host of contemporary orchestral textures.
-The music itself has been modified for use in the trailer.
-See the video here.
+The music itself has been modified for use in the trailers which are here and here.